Third-order intrinsic alignment of SDSS BOSS LOWZ galaxies: Results

 \section{Results}

-As mentioned in Sect.~\ref{sc:measurement:fit}, we fit the NLA-inspired model to our measurements firstly using all aperture radii and then restricted to scales above $6\,h^{-1}\,\mathrm{Mpc}$, with galaxy bias values obtained by \citet{Singh2015}.
-The resulting values for $A_\mathrm{IA}$ are listed in Table~\ref{tab: fit results}.
+As mentioned in Sect.~\ref{sc:measurement:fit}, we fitted the NLA-inspired model to our measurements firstly using all aperture radii and then restricted to scales above $6\,h^{-1}\,\mathrm{Mpc}$, with galaxy bias values obtained by \citet{Singh2015}.
+The resulting values for $A_\mathrm{IA}$ are listed in Table~\ref{tab: fit results} and the reduced $\chi^2$ values in Table~\ref{tab: reduced chi2}.
 In Fig.~\ref{fig: MR dependence}, we show the $A_\mathrm{IA}$ for the larger-scale fits as a function of the mean absolute magnitude $M_r$ of the samples.

 For all luminosity bins, $A_\mathrm{IA}$ is significantly non-zero.
 Using the large-scale (all-scale) fit, $A_\mathrm{IA}$ for the full LOWZ sample is $4.7\sigma$ ($7.6\sigma$) larger than zero.
 The strongest detection occurs for the brightest sample with $5.9\sigma$ for the large-scale fit.
 As expected, $A_\mathrm{IA}$ is largest for the brightest galaxies, which are expected to show the strongest alignment, and decreases for fainter galaxies.